DanishDanialZurkanain/fluffy-invention/README.md

 Use for advancing Django knowledge

 ## How to run
-` docker-compose up`
+1) ` docker-compose up`
+2) Open new terminal tab or window
+3) Change to the current project directory
+4) ` docker-compose exec web python manage.py migrate`

 ## To Do
-- Add Postgres
+- [x] Add Postgres
-- Customize User Model
+- [ ] Customize User Model